szczyglis-dev/py-gpt/README.md

 ![v3_vision_plugins](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_plugins.png)

-With this plugin, you can capture an image with your camera or attach an image and send it for analysis to discuss the photograph:
+With this plugin, you can capture an image with your camera or attach an image and send it for analysis.
+Camera controls are available from the main `Audio / Video` menu under the **Video** section.
+Use `Enable camera` to start the live preview.
+Enable `Auto capture` to automatically capture the current frame for compatible vision turns; with auto capture disabled, click the live camera preview to take a manual snapshot.
+Camera device, resolution, and JPEG quality are configured in `Settings -> Vision and camera -> Camera`:

 ![v3_vision_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_chat.png)